NEW

 Rapamycin therapy inhibits mTOR and reduces autophagy disruption.
 We believe that a subset of patients may have chronic mTOR activation that can lead to the symptoms of ME/CFS.
 By taking rapamycin, the mTOR inhibitor, we hope that these people may see a significant reduction in symptoms.

-We will track symptoms and autophagy markers in this study.
+We are tracking symptoms and autophagy markers in this study.

 Why Rapamycin

 Rapamycin is an mTOR inhibitor.
 It is an FDA approved drug that was initially developed to protect patients during a kidney transplant.
 It has a well understood safety profile.
-This study will track autophagy markers and ME/CFS symptoms in patients who are treated with low-dose rapamycin by participating clinicians.
+This study tracks autophagy markers and ME/CFS symptoms in patients who are treated with low-dose rapamycin by participating clinicians.

-One goal is to identify and characterize a subset of patients who are likely to respond to this potential treatment.
-We also intend to submit a grant for an NIH exploratory treatment trial depending on data generated in this pilot study.
+One goals are to demonstrate efficacy in a placebo-controlled trial, characterize a subset of patients who are likely to respond to this potential treatment, and develop a predictive test.
+These achievements would be much-needed firsts for ME and Long-Covid.
+We also intend to submit a grant for an NIH exploratory treatment trial based on our data.
 This is a big step in Simmaron’s overarching goal of spurring more treatment trials for ME/CFS patients who have waited far too long.

 Participating Clinicians